-While there’s no denying that an overseas teaching position is a great way to experience life in a different country, teaching ESL is anything but a year-long holiday.
-Teachers are expected to overcome language barriers and explain the most complicated parts of the English language to people are barely able to speak and understand it.
+You’re expected to overcome language barriers and explain the most complicated parts of the English language to people who are barely able to speak and understand it.

-And the only way teachers can achieve that is through ongoing ESL professional development activities that teach them how to motivate and connect with their students.
-Professional development does more than help ESL teachers work more effectively—it helps them learn how to engage with students regardless of their age or nationality.
+Professional development for ESL teachers doesn’t only help you work more effectively—it helps you learn how to engage with students regardless of their age or nationality.

 1. Schedule ESL Professional Development Presentations

-The goal of an ESL professional development presentation should always be to help you and your colleagues become better ESL teachers.
-Weekly, bi-weekly or monthly presentations give different teachers a chance to talk about something related to teaching ESL.
-These presentations provide a great chance to have your colleagues share ideas and strategies with each other.
+The goal of an ESL professional development presentation is to help you and your colleagues become better ESL teachers.
+Weekly, bi-weekly or monthly presentations provide multiple opportunities to talk about something related to teaching ESL, as well as share ideas and strategies with each other.

-Good professional development presentations focus on specific pain points or weaknesses commonly found in the classroom and give actionable solutions to overcoming them.
+Good professional development presentations focus on identifying pain points or weaknesses commonly found in the classroom and formulating actionable solutions to overcome them.

-- Ways to help students improve English using social media.
+- Ways to help students improve their English using social media

 2. Share Teaching and ESL Professional Development Ideas